Managing Your Fabric Software

 • Out-of-Sync: The current image versions on one or more switches in the fabric is out-of-sync with the expected image versions.
 Click the Out-of-Sync text in the Status column to bring up a slide-in pane that shows which switches in the fabric are out-of-sync with the expected image versions.
 See Recalculate compliance for more information.

-• Prepare: Click to prepare a software image policy that can be used at the fabric level, as described in this topic.
+• Prepare: Click to prepare a software image policy that can be used at the fabric level, as described in this section (Prepare a fabric image policy).

 • Update plan: The system is ready to apply software updates to the appropriate switches in the fabric.
 Click Update plan to bring up the Software Update Plan for the fabric.
 See Install or upgrade software on devices in a fabric for more information.

-Once you have prepared a software image policy that will be used for a fabric, you cannot then edit that policy directly.
-You can delete a fabric-level image policy, using Detach Policy in the Prepare dialog box, only if the policy is not attached to any fabric.
+Once you have prepared a software image policy that will be used for a fabric, you cannot then delete or edit that policy directly.
 However, you can delete uploaded images, even if the ref count is greater than 0.

 Change number of concurrent switches for staging/validating/updating